-Woodbadge continues the Scouting program leader training.
-It is generally offered by the council once if not twice per year over two Thursday to Saturday or Friday to Sunday training sessions.
-Place the dates of the next Woodbadge course on the troop calendar.
+Wood Badge, a 5-day training course, continues the Scouting program leader training.
+It is generally offered by the council once if not twice per year over two weekends, a three-day session followed by two-day session.
+Place the dates of the next Wood Badge course on the troop calendar.